Visions fugitives: 17. Poetico

-The left hand melody proceeds unbothered by the lighter right hand accompaniment (which is, of course, a reversal of normal roles).
+The left-hand melody proceeds unbothered by the lighter right-hand accompaniment (which is, of course, a reversal of normal roles).
 The piece grows to the top of the keyboard, where both hands participate in a sparkling, nearly trill-like shifting of chords.
 This movement lasts around fifty seconds.

 18. Con una dolce lentezza

 This movement returns to the wandering style, though it remains somewhat more solid than its predecessors.
 Performances last about a minute and fifteen seconds.

 19. Presto agitatissimo e molto accentuato

 As its title suggests, this movement is more active and forceful, with a development based upon thirds.
 The movement abruptly ends with a pounding bass exchange that both hands share.
 The piece lasts about forty-five seconds.

 20. Lento irrealmente

-The final and longest movement in the suite, requiring just over two minutes to play, appears to be searching for something, and has a slightly exotic melody that includes some partial scalar passages which, like the rest of these movements, tends to develop towards the top of the keyboard before coming down for further bass development.
+The final and longest movement in the suite, requiring just over two minutes to play, appears to be searching for something, and has a slightly exotic melody that includes some partial scalar passages.
+These, like the rest of the pieces in the set, tend to develop towards the top of the keyboard before coming down for further bass development.

 It is in ternary form, each section lasting exactly eight measures.